declare-lab/WikiDes/README.md

 * **wikidata_id**:  the identifier of a Wikidata item, https://www.wikidata.org/wiki/Wikidata:Identifiers.
 * **label**: the label of a Wikidata item or the Wikipedia article title, https://www.wikidata.org/wiki/Help:Label.
 * **description**: the description of a Wikidata item or the **gold description**, https://www.wikidata.org/wiki/Help:Description.
 * **instances**:  a list of instances (P31) of a Wikidata item, https://www.wikidata.org/wiki/Help:Basic_membership_properties#instance_of_(P31).
-They are considered as the baseline descriptions.
+They can be considered as the baseline descriptions.
+In the experiment, we take the first element of this list as the baseline description.
-* **subclassess**: a list of subclasses (P279) of a Wikidata.
+* **subclasses**: a list of subclasses (P279) of a Wikidata.
 Property P279 is used to state that all the instances of one class are instances of another, https://www.wikidata.org/wiki/Help:Basic_membership_properties. *We do not use this list in the experiment but it can combine with instances or replace the role of instances as the baseline descriptions*.
 * **aliases**: They are alternative names for the label of a Wikidata item, https://www.wikidata.org/wiki/Help:Aliases.
 * **first_paragraph**: the first paragraph of a Wikipedia article that is linked to a Wikidata item.
 * **first_sentence**: the first sentence of the the first paragraph.
 We use package NLTK punkt, https://www.nltk.org/_modules/nltk/tokenize/punkt.html for the extraction.